Unlocking the Secrets of Chinese Painting Composition

 fig. 4

-As mentioned above, most Chinese images do not have the objects shown in the center.
-Often the middle is completely free.
-When building a picture, it is essential to relate the painted areas and the empty spaces to enable the flow of qi (qì 气).
-But even in the painted areas, empty spaces are built in.
-For example, the Chinese painter uses the dragon’s eyes ”(lóng yǎn 龙眼).
-(Fig.5)
+As mentioned earlier, most Chinese paintings do not place the objects in the center.
+Often, the middle is completely free.
+When constructing a picture, it is essential to relate the painted areas to the empty spaces to enable the flow of qi (qì 气).
+Even within the painted areas, empty spaces are incorporated.
+For example, Chinese painters use the “dragon’s eyes” (lóng yǎn 龙眼) technique to create these spaces (fig. 5).
+This approach maintains balance and harmony, enhancing the overall composition and visual flow.

 fig. 5